 The food was amazing and the space was quiet and air-conditioned.
 My husband ordered Lasagna and our kids split a pizza.
-Bread was served for the entire table.
+The bread was served to the entire table.

-I ordered the Tagliatelle al Pomadoro Ragu which was probably the best pasta I’ve had in my life.
+I ordered the Tagliatelle al Pomodoro Ragu which was probably the best pasta I’ve had in my life.
 While simple, the freshness of the ingredients made the flavors of this pasta stand out.

 You can book a reservation in advance, but we just showed up and were seated immediately.

 Wondering what else you should eat while in Florence?
 Florence is known for much more than just pasta!

 Piazza della Signoria

 After lunch, we continued our Florence walking tour and went to Piazza della Signoria.
 This is the political square of Florence and filled with some dramatic history….